Strategic Human Resource Management

 An Open Learning Faculty Member is available to assist students.
 Primary communication is through the Learning Environment's "Mail" tool or by phone.
 Students will receive the necessary contact information at the start of the course.

-To successfully complete the course, students must achieve a passing grade of 50% or higher for the overall course and 50% on the mandatory final project.
+To successfully complete the course, students must achieve a passing grade of 50% or higher in the overall course and 50% or higher on the mandatory Final Project.
 Students taking this course and applying it towards an Advanced Certificate or Advanced Diploma in Management must obtain a minimum 70% average in the course overall.

 |Assignment 1: The External Environment and Your Organization||10%|